AdityaBhide/Google-ML-APIs/README.md

 # Google-ML-APIs
 The Google ML APIs used are :
-Vision
+Vision,
-Natural Language
+Natural Language,
-Speech to text
+Speech to text,
-Translation
+Translation.

-Here are some of the examples of the google ML APIs
+Here are some examples of the google ML APIs